ROSNI-educational-robot/rosni_cad/README.md

 # rosni_cad
-Here you'll find the cad parts, draws and stl files of every part of the ROSNI.
+Here you'll find the CAD parts, draws and .stl files of all the ROSNI pats.